Get insider access

 Differences Between Sizes And Variants

-We tested the 27 inch ASUS TUF VG27AQ, which is the only size available for this model.
-There are other TUF Gaming models available, some of which are listed below.
-We don't expect our review to be valid for the other models.
+We tested the 27-inch ASUS VG27AQ, which is the only size available for this model.
+There are other TUF Gaming models available with a similar name, including the newer ASUS TUF Gaming VG27AQL1A, but they perform differently, and the results are only valid for this monitor.

-The unit we reviewed was manufactured in July 2019.
+The unit we reviewed was manufactured in July 2019, and you can see the label here.

 Compared To Other Monitors